Editor's Note: We recently updated this previously published post with new insights.

-The mind-body connection is becoming more evident every year.
-How we think directly influences how we experience sensations, including pain.
+The mind-body connection has been quantifiably researched more in the past few years than ever before.
+We now know that how we think directly influences how we experience sensations, including pain.

-A study published in Personality and Individual Differences found that people who are grateful experience fewer aches and pains and report feeling healthier than less grateful people.
+An updated study published in the Journal of Positive Psychology found that people who intentionally practice gratitude experience fewer aches and pains and report feeling healthier than people who don't.

-Other studies show that grateful people tend to take better care of themselves.
-They exercise more, eat better, and make time for annual health checkups.
-It may even contribute to improved feelings of wellness which creates motivation to make health a priority again.
+Gratitude has also been proven to help people take better care of themselves.
+They exercise more, eat better, and are more willing to make time for annual health checkups.
+It may even contribute to improved feelings of wellness which creates motivation to make health a priority.

 2. Gratitude Improves Health

 While most studies on gratitude and health rely on self-reported results, one group of researchers set out to determine whether the health benefits of gratitude could be measured objectively.
 They ran a study of heart failure patients in which half of the patients were asked to keep a gratitude journal and half received treatment as usual.